SALTR/saltr-unity-sdk/README.md

 ```

 The entry point is the `SaltrUnity` class.
 To instantiate it drag & drop SALTR prefab into your main scene.
 You will need to configure SALTR SDK settings via SALTR Config Tool, which is included in SDK package.
+For more details please visit [SALTR Unity SDK Setup](https://saltr.com/setup#/unity).

 ##API Reference
 Here is the [API Reference for the SDK](http://plexonic.github.io/api-reference-unity/).

 ##Introduction

 Easily integrate SALTR Unity SDK into your games or apps to get real-time control over settings, user experience tweaking, customization and level design.
 With SALTR you and your team will have availability to:
 * Update any app settings, prices and values for your users.
 * Target you most important users by delivering specific configurations only to them.
 Use segmentation with user filtering based on advances set of standard and custom criteria.